 Electrical FSR Renewal

-Applicable electrical FSR certificates of qualification that have not been renewed by July 31st, 2019 will be considered expired.
+Applicable FSR certificates (see table below) that are not renewed will be considered expired.
 FSRs with expired certificates cannot be named on licences and permits, assess compliance with codes and regulations, or submit declarations of compliance.

-Note, the “BC Master Electrician” designation is available through the renewal process for eligible applicants.
+The new “BC Master Electrician” designation is available through the FSR renewal process.

 Note 1: Please refer to Technical Safety BC’s for more information on fees.